-The amazing Light Show Max 500 consists of surround sound, theatrical lighting, and the latest architectural video mapping technologies.
+Continental drift, volcanic eruptions and the formation of mountains dramatically altered the planet's history… Travel back in Earth’s geologic history: Pangea is the ancient supercontinent that slowly broke apart into the continents we have today about 200 million years ago.
+The amazing Light Show Mount Magic consists of surround sound, theatrical lighting, and the latest architectural video mapping technologies.
 Video mapping is a technique that uses existing architecture as a canvas to bring the building alive.
-Seven projectors are used to transform the historic inner facades of the courtyard at Innsbruck’s Imperial Palace back to medieval times, on a ‘screen’ that measures over 1,300 square meters.
+Seven projectors are used to transform the historic inner facades of the courtyard at Innsbruck’s Imperial Palace back to late Paleozoic and early Mesozoic eras on a ‘screen’ that measures over 1,300 square meters.